fullstackraven/ruby-projects/recursion/README.md

 ## Merge Sort

 The second assignment focuses on implementing the Merge Sort algorithm recursively to sort an array of numbers.
 The #merge_sort method should take an array as input and return a sorted array using the recursive merge sort methodology.

+In my implementation of this assignment, I created a method to randomize the size and element values of the array that is used in the merge sort method.
+I also included a steps counter to display the number of steps the algorithm takes to complete the sort.
+The terminal displays the initial 'Unsorted' array, the 'Sorted' array, and the 'Steps taken to sort'.